m-abdelwahab/build-smarter-chatbots-workshop/README.md

 return result.toAIStreamResponse();
 ```

-`TODO:` Update the `app/api/chat/route.ts` file to use the Vercel AI SDK to generate text using the Mistral AI model.
+➡️ `TODO:` Update the `app/api/chat/route.ts` file to use the Vercel AI SDK to generate text using the Mistral AI model.
 The generated text should be returned as the response to the user's messages.

 Here are some resources you can use:
 - [API reference for the `streamText()` function from the Vercel AI SDK core package](https://sdk.vercel.ai/docs/reference/ai-sdk-core/stream-text)
 - [Mistral AI provider documentation](https://sdk.vercel.ai/providers/ai-sdk-providers/mistral)

 >[!TIP]
->Hint: The `streamText()` function accepts a `messages` parameter that should contain an array of messages sent by the user.
+>The `streamText()` function accepts a `messages` parameter that should contain an  array of messages sent by the user.

 You can test that the chatbot is working by starting the development server (`npm run dev`) and submitting a message.
-You should see a response from the chatbot.
+You should see a response from the chatbot if everything was set up correctly.

 <details>
-  <summary>Solution</summary>
+  <summary>Solution you can also run `git checkout exercise-1-solution` if you're working locally </summary>
   Here's the solution to the exercise:

   ```ts